 Modal popups, people either love them or hate them, when used correctly they can not only improve the overall usability of a website but also reduce load times and simplify the overall design.

-Modal pop-ups are windows within a website page that appear on top of the page content.
-They usually have an opaque background blurring out the items behind them.
-They are NOT the annoying pop-up ads that open new browser tabs.
+First a quick introduction, modal popups are windows within a website page which display on top of the page content commonly with an opaque background blurring out the items behind it (they aren’t the annoying popup ads that open new browser tabs).

-Modals stay out of sight until they are triggered and are normally used to focus the user on a single call to action or to highlight information like an alert or notification.
+Modals stay out of sight until they are triggered and are normally used to focus on a single action or piece of information.
+Some examples where modal popups should be considered include:

 When used correctly, modal popups can provide a number of benefits including:

 Minimizing the overall site design by removing large elements until they are needed

 - Reduce the overall number of pages required within a site

 - Reduce the need to click between multiple pages by utilizing AJAX

 - Simplifying the function/workflow of a site/application